ocaml/ocaml.org/data/planet/ocamllabs/how-to-handle-success.md

 <p>OCaml's <code>try</code> construct is good at dealing with exceptions, but not so good at handling the case where no exception is raised.
 This post describes a simple extension to <code>try</code> that adds support for handling the &quot;success&quot; case.</p>

 <p>Here's an example of code that benefits from the extension.
-On a recent <a href="http://caml.inria.fr/resources/forums.en.html">caml-list</a> thread, <a href="http://cedeela.fr/~simon/">Simon Cruanes</a> posted <a href="https://sympa.inria.fr/sympa/arc/caml-list/2014-01/msg00113.html">the following function</a> for iterating over a stream:</p>
+On a recent <a href="http://caml.inria.fr/resources/forums.en.html">caml-list</a> thread, <a href="http://cedeela.fr/~simon/ - [404 Not Found]">Simon Cruanes</a> posted <a href="https://sympa.inria.fr/sympa/arc/caml-list/2014-01/msg00113.html - [1 Client error: Number of redirects hit maximum amount]">the following function</a> for iterating over a stream:</p>

 <blockquote>
 <div class="highlight"><pre><code class="language-ocaml" data-lang="ocaml"><span></span><span class="k">let</span> <span class="k">rec</span> <span class="n">iter_stream</span> <span class="n">f</span> <span class="n">s</span> <span class="o">=</span>